nearform/udaru-anomaly-detection/README.md

 Builds a graph model (think, regular expression) based on previuse observations and checks if the new `resource` string maches·

+TODO:

+* Training the model can be solve.
+(1 hour for 100 resources).

 ```python
 from anomaly_detection import check_gramma